Karongasaurus

-Karongasaurus (meaning "Karonga District" lizard) is a genus of titanosaur sauropod dinosaur from the Early Cretaceous.
+Karongasaurus (meaning Karonga lizard) is a genus of titanosaur sauropod dinosaur from the Early Cretaceous.
 The type species, K. gittelmani, was described by Elizabeth Gomani in 2005.

 Discovery and naming

 The holotype (specimen Mal-175), consisting solely of part of a lower mandible and twenty isolated teeth, were found in the Dinosaur Beds of Malawi between 1987 and 1992.
 Karongasaurus was the first dinosaur named in a publication that was published solely online; Karongasaurus gittelmani was named and described by Gomani (2005).

 Description

 The mandible of Karongasaurus is U-shaped in dorsal view and the teeth are described as slender and conical in shape, being more cylindrical than those of Malawisaurus.

 Classification

-Gomani (2005) placed Karongasaurus within Titanosauria and concluded that it may have been a possible junior synonym of Malawisaurus.
+Gomani (2005) placed Karongasaurus within Titanosauria.